 Practical skills to address real-life problems are central to all our projects.

-Our work involves practical education and training, with literacy at the heart.
+Our work involves practical adult education and training, with literacy at the heart.
 By literacy we mean more than just the skills of reading, writing and numeracy; we see literacy as a tool for transformation under a broad definition which embraces IT and other media resources.
 Participants learn to read ballot papers, fill in forms online, weigh produce or calculate change – depending on what they need most.

 “Adult literacy should be functional – participants learn better when topics are based on their experiences, needs and interests.”